-“בְּמַקְהֵלוֹת בָּרְכוּ אֱלֹהִים; אֲדֹ-נָי, מִמְּקוֹר יִשְׂרָאֵל.” (תהילים ס"ח:כ"ז)
+“בְּמַקְהֵלוֹת בָּרְכוּ אֱ-לֹהִים; אֲדֹ-נָי, מִמְּקוֹר יִשְׂרָאֵל.” (תהילים ס"ח:כ"ז)

-“In full assemblies bless God; my Lord, from the source of Israel.”
-(Ps 68:27)
+“In full assemblies, bless God; the Lord, from the source of Israel.”
+(Psalms 68:27)

-When did the people of Israel first experience the privilege of God’s favor?
+When did the Jewish people first experience the privilege of God’s favor as a nation?
 At the Red Sea.
-On the basis of their deeds, Israel at that time was no better than other nations.
+Based on their deeds, the Jewish people at that time was no better than other nations.
 They had not yet received the Torah.
-The angels were unable to distinguish between them and their Egyptian persecutors.
-Nonetheless, they merited ’seeing God’s great hand’ deliver them.
-Physically they were saved from their enemies, and spiritually their souls were uplifted to sing prophetic songs of praise and thanksgiving.
+The Midrash says that the angels were unable to distinguish between the Israelites and their Egyptian persecutors: “these are idolaters and these are idolaters.”

-(Adapted from Ein Eyah II:228)
+(Adapted from Ein Eyah vol. II, p.
+228)